leeway64/Analysis_of_Select_Semiconductor_Industry_Companies/analysis/README.rst

 Samsung Electronics' astronomical profit can be attributed to how it is not purely a semiconductor manufacturing company; it manufactures everything from smartphones to washing machines.
-However, even with $115bn set aside to be invested in its chipmaking business over the next decade ("Chip wars"), it is still barely able to keep up with TSMC, of which Samsung Electronics is its remaining competitor ("Taiwan Semiconductor").
+However, even with $115bn set aside to be invested in its chipmaking business over the next decade ("Chip wars"), it is still barely able to keep up with TSMC, of which Samsung Electronics is its remaining competitor in the realm of the highest-tech chips ("Taiwan Semiconductor").

 SMIC, as can be seen from its stock price and gross profit, is dwarfed by its superiors.
 For instance, where Intel has
 $55.4bn in assets, SMIC only has $7.8bn ("Chip wars").